NishaWolfe/Spamton-Save-Parser/README.md

 npm start
 ```

-Output is stores in the `out/` directory.
+Output is stored in the `out/` directory.